 - Baked Feta with Honey

-- Bacon Wrapped Dates with Cream Cheese
+- Crispy Bacon Wrapped Dates

 - Easy Homemade Hummus